parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 In the morning we had breakfast with the rest of our team.
 After a delayed journey to Dhangadhi, thanks to the infamous winter fog (it seems even oceans away, we San Franciscans couldn’t escape Karl the Fog), we spent the afternoon visiting a completed buildOn school nearby.

 This visit filled our hearts with hope.
 The children gave us such a warm welcome - they put flower garlands around our necks and shared their songs and dances with us.
 Their joy was catching, and soon we were all smiling.

-Children welcoming us with garlands More welcome ceremonies

 <div class="grid">
   <img src="/assets/blog/buildon-trek-nepal-jan-2025/welcome-garlands-1.gif" alt="Children welcoming us with garlands" />
   <img src="/assets/blog/buildon-trek-nepal-jan-2025/welcome-garlands-2.gif" alt="More welcome ceremonies" />